 Board 95 can help you become an IAABO official.
 We offer classes that meet the two basic requirements needed to become an official.
-Class registration will be on September 21st.
-Classes Start Monday, September 25, 2017 at 7:00PM at the Lowell Housing Campus on Salem Street, Lowell, MA.
-They will run every Monday and Thursday until the IAABO Exam Monday, November 6, 2017.
+Class registration will be on September 19, 2019.
+Classes Start Monday, September 23, 2019 at 7:00PM at the Lowell High School.
+They will run every Monday and Thursday until the IAABO Exam Monday, November 4, 2019.
 Cost is $150.00 for class and materials payable the first night.

 - You must pass a written basketball rules test by successfully answering 86% or 43 correct answers on a 50 question test.
 The test must be administered by a certified IAABO Rules Interpreter.